ilovelinux/open_edisu/README.md

 ---

 *Open Edisu is an unofficial product.
-Open Edisu is not affiliated to, nor endorsed by, Edisu.*
+Open Edisu is not affiliated to, nor endorsed by, Edisu©.*